MaMMoS-project/mammos-units/README.md

 To install `mammos-units`, you can use `pip install mammos-units` inside a Python environment.

 -------------------------

+The remainder of the documentation is only relevant for development work on the mammos-units package.

+## Installation development
 #### 1. Clone the repository

 To get started clone the `mammos-units` repository via `ssh`: